Treg overview

 Definition & function of Tregs

 Regulatory T cells (Tregs) were first identified by Prof. Sakaguchi, a founder & technical advisor of RegCell.
 Tregs are a naturally immunosuppressive population of CD4 T cells.
 Treg cells can be defined by the expression of the master control gene Foxp3 (forkhead box protein P3) in the nucleus and the alpha chain of the high-affinity interleukin-2 receptor (IL-2Rα or CD25) on the cell surface.
 Tregs constitute approximately 10% of circulating CD4 T cells in humans.
 Natural Treg cells are engaged in the maintenance of immune self-tolerance and homeostasis, preventing autoimmune disease, allergy, and inflammatory bowel disease.
-They are effective in preventing graft rejection in organ transplantation and graft-versus-host disease after hematopoietic stem cell transplantation.
+In addition, They are effective in preventing graft rejection in organ transplantation and graft-versus-host disease after hematopoietic stem cell transplantation.
 Treg cells exert their immunosuppressive effects on diverse immune cell populations, including CD4+ and CD8+ T cells, B cells, dendritic cells, macrophages, mast cells, and natural killer T cells, in a cell-contact manner and by secreting immunosuppressive cytokines such as interleukin-10.

 -

-Impairment in immunosuppression by alterations of Tregs in autoimmune diseases (AIDs)
+Impairment in immunosuppression by alterations of Tregs in autoimmune diseases

 A typical example of Treg anomaly as a cause of autoimmune and other immunological diseases is Foxp3 gene mutations, called Immune dysregulation, polyendocrinopathy, enteropathy, X-linked (IPEX) syndrome.
 It accompanies autoimmune diseases such as type 1 diabetes, severe allergy including food allergy, and inflammatory bowel disease.
 There have been reports of many genes (e.g., CD25 and CTLA4) whose mutations affect Treg development and function, thereby causing immunological diseases similar to those seen in Foxp3 mutations.
 They are now called “Tregopathies”.
-In addition to such monogenic autoimmune diseases, single nucleotide polymorphisms (SNPs) of the Treg signature gene loci contribute to the occurrence of polygenic autoimmune diseases such as rheumatoid arthritis by affecting Treg development and function.
+In addition to monogenic autoimmune diseases, single nucleotide polymorphisms (SNPs) of the Treg signature gene loci contribute to polygenic autoimmune diseases such as rheumatoid arthritis by affecting Treg development and function.
 Treg-targeting therapy is therefore envisaged to be effective for treating various autoimmune diseases.

 -